 The ins and outs of custody and changing residence

-Very often, it is necessary to move following a divorce judgment.
-Whether the move is driven by employment opportunities or housing opportunities, parents need to be aware that this move could affect the party’s parenting time.
+Very often, it is necessary to relocate following a divorce.
+Whether the move is driven by employment opportunities or housing opportunities, parents need to be aware that this move could affect a party’s parenting time.

 - How far can I move without the court’s permission?

 - If a move of only a few miles necessitates a change in a school district, do I still need to obtain agreement of my ex-spouse?

 - Do I need court permission to enroll my child in a different school?

 These and many more questions are addressed in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man Or Woman Need to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in change of school districts.
 No matter your situation, we encourage you to contact our office.
 We will mail you Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you feel that it would be helpful.